How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Disclaimer–I have an obsession with monkeys, so this just had to be on my Japan itinerary (any chance I get to be steps away from monkeys, I’m in!).

 The Iwatayama Monkey Park is home to over 120 Japanese Macaque monkeys.
-This is not a sad zoo, as the monkeys are free to roam in their natural habitat in the countryside.
-It’s truly a sight to see and be among their presence, especially if you love monkeys!
+No, this is not some sort of sad zoo since the monkeys are free to roam in their natural habitat in the countryside.
+It’s truly a sight to see and be in their presence, especially if you love monkeys!

 Not to mention the dozens of baby macaques hanging out happily with their mothers… the sight of them is too cute to not see for yourself.
 There is a feeding hut, where you can buy food to feed the monkeys from inside the fenced hut.
 It is such a fun experience!

-Allocate about 2 hours for your visit.
-Do note that you’ll have to briefly hike up to the top to where the monkeys are, so dress appropriately.
+Allocate about 2 hours for your visit since you’ll have to hike up to the top to where the monkeys are, and hike down after you’re done.

 Togetsukyo Bridge and Shopping